Embellished Steel and Heavy Metal: A Guide to the May 2023 Premier Auction

 Also predating the Constitution and the Bill of Rights, the 1779 Girandoni repeating air rifle used air reservoirs instead of gunpowder to fire up to 22 rounds per minute.
 A smokeless, breech-loaded, magazine-fed, comparatively quiet gun that was lethal up to 150 yards, it’s no wonder that Thomas Jefferson later had one sent along with Lewis and Clark on their historic 1803 expedition to explore the American West.

 The Belton "Roman candle" fusil is the first known repeating firearm invented in American.
-Produced since at least 1758, Joseph Belton's repeating fusil design employed superimposed loads that fired in succession after a single pull of the trigger using a chained charge much like a Roman candle.
+Joseph Belton's repeating fusil design employed superimposed loads that fired in succession after a single pull of the trigger using a chained charge much like a Roman candle.
 Joseph Belton, an inventor and gunsmith from Benjamin Franklin’s hometown of Philadelphia, not only produced his innovative firearm for the public, he petitioned the Continental Congress during the American Revolution in hopes of a largescale military contract.

 Belton's design was promising, and three decades after the ratification of the Bill of Rights, during the administration of Founding Father James Monroe, a wealthier United States government gave the technology a second look.
 The Ellis-Jennings repeating rifle was created in variations that could fire up to ten shots before reloading.
 Over 500 Ellis-Jennings four-shot sliding lock repeaters were manufactured under contract with the U.S. government at the cost of $13,090, a substantial purchase for the period that demonstrated confidence in the technology.

-Yes, there was such a thing as a flintlock assault weapon, and it was constructed over 70 years prior to the Second Amendment.
+A unique flintlock machine gun was constructed over 70 years prior to the Second Amendment.
 Invented by James Puckle in 1718 as an anti-boarding weapon for the British navy, the Puckle Gun used a pre-loaded revolving cylinder that could fire nine shots per minute, more than three times faster than the average period musket.

 Though in truth it was more of a repeating swivel gun than the early machine gun sometimes portrayed, the Puckle Gun, or “Defense Gun” was designed with both round and square-shaped bullets in mind.
 The later rounds were intended for Ottoman Turks and their relentless raids along the Mediterranean coastline.
 Though rejected by the British Navy and never widely produced, the Puckle Gun was a clever piece of engineering for the time, and later attempts at tripod mounted repeating guns employed some of the same concepts.